gap-system/gap/INSTALL.md

 Windows
 -------

-If you are using the `.exe` installer (which we strongly recommend), simply download and run it.
+If you are using the Windows installer, simply download and run it.
 It will offer a standard installation procedure, during which you will be able to select an installation path.

-Note that the path to the GAP directory must not contain spaces.
-For example, you may install it in a directory named like `C:\gap-4.X.Y` (default), `D:\gap` or `C:\Math\GAP\my-gap-4.X.Y`, but you must not install it in a directory named like `C:\Users\alice\My Documents\gap-4.X.Y` or `C:\Program files\gap-4.X.Y` etc.
+You can either install for all users, or just the current user.

 4 Compilation
 =============

-For the Windows version the `.exe` installer will already have put binaries in place and nothing else needs to be done.
+For the Windows version the installer will already have put binaries in place and nothing else needs to be done.

 Under Unix you will have to compile such a binary yourself, as described